-Applications can depend on one another and so need to be configured and set up at a specific order.
-One common scenario, for example, is for the application server to be dependent on the database application.
-In practical terms this means we only want to start the application server once the database is up and running and reported as healthy.
+Applications and services can depend on one another and thus must be configured and set up in a specific order.
+For example, often the application server must be dependent on the database application.
+In practical terms this means we only want to start the application server once the database is up and running, and reported as healthy.

 #blueprint.yaml --- kind: blueprint spec_version: 1 ... applications: - acme_appserver: depends_on: - acme_database - acme_database

-In the example above, when the sandbox is created the 'acme_database' application will first be set up and configured.
-All 'acme_webserver' instances be deployed but the application will be configured and launched only once the database server is ready and reported healthy.
+In the above example, when the sandbox is created, the 'acme_database' application will be set up first and configured.
+All 'acme_appserver' instances are deployed but the application will be configured and launched only once the database server is ready and reported as healthy.

-It is possible to create a hierarchy of dependent applications.
-CloudShell colony will automatically calculate the right order in which the applications should be configured and launched after the instances are ready according to these constraints.
-For example in this scenario:
+You can create a hierarchy of dependent applications and services.
+According to these constraints, CloudShell Colony will automatically calculate the correct order in which the applications and services should be configured and launched after the instances are ready.
+For example, in this scenario:

-In this example the 'acme_database' will first be created, then both the 'acme_appserver' and the acme_bi_engine will be launched in parallel once the database is reported healthy.
+In this example, the 'acme_database' depends on the 's3' service, which depends on the application 'output-publisher'.
+Colony will first launch 'output-publisher', then 'acme_database', and then launch both the 'acme_appserver' and the 'acme_bi_engine' in parallel once the database is reported as healthy.
 Finally, once the 'acme_appserver' application is healthy, the 'acme_dashboard' application will be configured and run.